coderamen666/srd-v3.5-md/epic/epic-spells.md

 ft.; AC 20, touch 8, flat-footed 20; Base Atk +9; Grp +24; Atk +20 melee
 (1d8+16 plus mummy rot); Full Atk +20 melee (1d8+16 plus mummy rot);
-Space/Reach 10 ft./10 ft.; SA Despair, mummy rot; SQ Damage reduction 5/--, darkvision 60 ft., undead traits, vulnerability to fire; AL LE; SV Fort +8, Ref +7, Will +13; Str 32, Dex 8, Con \--, Int 6, Wis 14, Cha
+Space/Reach 10 ft./10 ft.; SA Despair, mummy rot; SQ Damage reduction 5/–, darkvision 60 ft., undead traits, vulnerability to fire; AL LE; SV Fort +8, Ref +7, Will +13; Str 32, Dex 8, Con --, Int 6, Wis 14, Cha 15.
-15. *Skills and Feats:* Hide -5, Listen +9, Move Silently +10, Spot +9;
+*Skills and Feats:* Hide -5, Listen +9, Move Silently +10, Spot +9;
 Alertness, Blind-Fight, Great Fortitude, Lightning Reflexes, Power Attack, Toughness, Weapon Focus (slam).

 Despair (Su): At the sight of a mummy, the viewer must succeed at a Will save (DC 21), or be paralyzed with fear for 1d4 rounds.
-Whether or not the save is successful, that creature cannot be affected again by that mummy's despair ability for one day.
-Mummy Rot (Su): Supernatural disease---slam, Fortitude save (DC 21), incubation period 1 minute;
-damage 1d6 Con and 1d6 Cha.
+Whether or not the save is successful, that creature cannot be affected again by that mummy’s despair ability for one day.
+Mummy Rot (Su): Supernatural disease—slam, Fortitude save (DC 21), incubation period 1 minute; damage 1d6 Con and 1d6 Cha.
 The save DC is Charisma-based.
 Unlike normal diseases, mummy rot continues until the victim reaches Constitution 0 (and dies) or is cured as described below.
 Mummy rot is a powerful curse, not a natural disease.
 A character attempting to cast any